This project is my response to the horrifying and steadily escalating amount of non-degradable waste that we pump into the environment daily.

 Downlands past student.

 I admire and learn from a huge range of artists, and have done so over a long time.
-Artists such as Benjamin Von Wong, Alison McDonald, Bordallo II, Tilda Shalof, Tom Deininger, Robert Bradford and many others have been my inspiration for this work.
+Artists such as Benjamin Von Wong, Alison McDonald, Bordallo II, Tilda Shalof, Tom Deininger, Robert Bradford and many others.

 Showing the single artwork